energy changes between two subsequent iterations

 - automatic interpolations have been applied.

 In such cases, not all buffers related to the previous iteration are filled correctly.
-In the case of the custom initialization most likely they are set to zero, while in the case of the automatic interpolations some quantities like \nu
+In the case of the custom initialization, most likely they are set to zero, while in the case of the automatic interpolations, some quantities like \nu or \tau are interpolated incorrectly (strong cut-off dependence is not taken into account).
+To prevent incomplete or incorrect data from propagating into the self-consistent process in the first iteration, we can disable code fragments that depend on historical iterations.

-To do this use the following flag:
+To do this, use the following flag:

 nomixstart 1 # do not do mixing for starting iteration